vaibhawvipul/WikipediaForBlinds/README.md

 It will start taking input through microphone It converts speech to text and searches that info on wikipedia.
 It renders back the information and speaks it back.
 If Article is unavailable on wikipedia, It will ask you to speak again.

-In Short, wikipedia for blind. wikipedia using speech.
+In Short, <b>Wikipedia for Blinds</b>. wikipedia using speech.
 Sounds cool, isn't it?
 "When your senses work in sync you can do wonders."

 This repository for those enthusiasts who want changes in my website or want to create something on their own.